MaximeMoreauPro/moonpig-test/README.md

 - add performance, SEO, accessibility tests with the `LightHouse CI` tools targeting the pre-production environment with thresholds
 - makes the release to production automatic or send a message on a Slack channel for example asking for developers approbation if all the previous steps succeed or explaining the cause of failure.

-2. Improve the accessibilty, mobile/tablet responsiveness, browsers compatibility, performance
+2. Improve the accessibilty, mobile/tablet responsiveness, browsers compatibility, performance, SEO...

 3. Add a production web app monitoring with `Sentry` and `Checkly` for example

+4. Add documentation explaining the directory/file structure and code guidelines/principles

 ...and more stuffs according to the need/constraints and team suggestions :)